 Chief Nursing Officer

-Pat Daoust, MSN, RN is the Chief Nursing Officer Seed Global Health.
-She is also a lecturer at the University of Massachusetts School of Nursing and Health Sciences and a clinical instructor at the Boston College Connell School of Nursing.
-She is also the co-chair of the Global Committee for the Association of Nurses in AIDS Care (ANAC).
-She was previously the Director of Health Action AIDS for Physicians for Human Rights (PHR).
-Pat is a registered nurse with over 30 years of clinical, education and managerial experience.
-Prior to joining PHR she worked on issues related to the domestic HIV epidemic and served as the Director of Client Services for the AIDS Action Committee of Massachusetts.
+Ms. Daoust is the Chief Nursing Officer of Seed Global Health.
+She sets the vision and operationalizes all aspects of Seed Global Health’s nursing initiatives.
+She is also the Associate Director for Nursing at the Center for Global Health at Massachusetts General Hospital.
+Furthermore, she lectures on global health at the University of Massachusetts School of Nursing and Health Sciences, co-chairs the Global Committee for the Association of Nurses in AIDS Care (ANAC) and serves on the advisory committee for the Global Nursing Caucus.
+She was the Director of Health Action AIDS for Physicians for Human Rights (PHR).
+Prior to joining PHR, she worked on issues related to the domestic HIV epidemic and served as the Director of Client Services for the AIDS Action Committee of Massachusetts.
 She subsequently worked with the Harvard AIDS Institute and served on the nursing faculty of the KITSO program, an HIV education partnership between the Harvard School of Public Health and the Botswana government.
-She then led a large and innovative Center for Disease Control-funded Nursing leadership and Capacity Building Project in Ethiopia, which is presently being replicated in other African countries.
+She then led a large and innovative Center for Disease Control-funded Nursing Leadership and Capacity Building Project in Ethiopia for I-TECH, which is presently being replicated in other African countries.
+Ms. Daoust is a registered nurse with over 30 years of clinical, education and managerial experience.

 Chief Medical Officer

-Dr. Sayeed is Instructor of Global Health and Social Medicine at Harvard Medical School where he serves as Director of the Program in Newborn Health and Social Change.
+Dr. Sayeed is the Chief Medical Officer of Seed Global Health.
+In this role, he works closely with the physician volunteers in the field in addition to developing and supporting Seed Global Health’s medical program strategy.
+Dr. Sayeed is an Assistant Professor of Global Health, Social Medicine and Pediatrics at Harvard Medical School where he serves as Director of the Program in Newborn Health and Social Change.
 He is a staff neonatologist at Children’s Hospital Boston.
 He is also Program Director for the Responsible Conduct of Research at Harvard Medical School.
 Holding a JD in addition to his medical degree, Dr. Sayeed’s research focus has been on the social and ethical determinants of early childhood survival in resource rich and poor settings.
-He is the author of several peer-reviewed papers and book chapters on the same.
+He is the author of several peer-reviewed papers and book chapters on this topic.
 Dr. Sayeed is co-founder and director of The International Pediatric Outreach Project, a service and delivery-oriented non-profit that partners with health care providers in Africa and India.